- Becky Afonso Executive Director

 Becky holds a degree in Mass Communications from Loyola University in New Orleans, specializing in television news directing – an intense skill set of time-management and multi-tasking that keeps things moving forward.

-Becky has served on the Florida Department of Environmental Protection’s Florida Greenways and Trails Council as chair and is the current secretary of the Florida Greenways & Trails Foundation.
+Becky has served on the Florida Department of Environmental Protection’s Florida Greenways and Trails Council as chair and was recently elected vice president of the Florida Greenways & Trails Foundation.
 Locally, Becky is vice-chair of the Forward Pinellas Bicycle & Pedestrian Advisory Committee and a member of SAFE KIDS Florida Suncoast.

 Known as the “Coffee Lady” at the July Michigander bicycle tour, Becky continues to bicycle commute locally in Oldsmar and travels with her folding Dahon Espresso bicycle to enjoy riding wherever the road takes her.